-Do you want to stop boredom setting in for your kids in the Easter holidays?
+Do you want to stop boredom setting in for your kids in the school holidays?
 Worried that you’ll cave into their demands for more screen time?
 If you are, now is a good time to plan some fun, creative activities.
 Having activities for kids that encourage them to use their imagination will stop boredom setting is and is a perfect balance for any time they spend on their screens these holidays.

 It’s important that kids and teens minimise the time they spend sitting still every day.
 If you’re not sure what’s appropriate screen time for your child then have a look at the Australian guidelines for screen time below.
 They recommend that:

 - under-2’s have no regular screen time at all

 - 2 to 5-year-olds have no more than one hour a day